synthesizerwriter/OWLfoot_mr/README.md

 ![](/images/OWL-Footswitch-diagram-1-cropped.png)

-And here's a view of the actual PCB with the pins marked again (and again upside down):
+And here's a view of the actual PCB with the pins marked again (and again we see the other side of this PCB in the actual OWL pedal):

 ![](/images/OWL-Footswitch-diagram-2-cropped.png)